NFBI State Convention 2017

 Set-up for Naper 2 and 3:

 When you enter the Naper Room it is wider left to right and shorter going ahead from the doors.
 You enter at the back of the room.
 We will have info, sales, and IABS in the back of the room and head table/stage will be furthest from the doors by the windows.
-If you face the head table, audio will be on your left and door prizes on the right.
+Door prize table will be on the right as you face the stage.

 Have a great convention, everyone!